tom-wells/olliefitness/about.md

 As a qualified personal trainer based in Maidstone, Kent, Ollie caters newcomers to professional athletes.
 Devising bespoke training to suit their individual goals.
 Be it sport specific,  gaining muscle, losing weight or improving mobility.

 Being passionate about sport and fitness since he was young.
 Ollie grew up playing football semi-professionally alongside practicing different martial arts.
-Working in the health and fitness industry he became a personal trainer, realizing the positive impact he could make to peoples lives.
+Working in the Health and Fitness industry he became a personal trainer, realizing the positive impact he could make to peoples lives.

 Ollie understands the far reaching benefits of exercise that he has seen in his clients.
 It’s affects on mental, physical and social health drives Ollie’s commitment to helping his clients push themselves, breaking down personal barriers and building confidence in their ability.